 On June 30th Coles and Woolys in Australia are putting a stop to giving away light weight single use plastic bags;) Save your time, money and most importantly the environment all in one hit!
 Find an alternative to using plastic bags… We got this 'in the bag' people, come on Australia we can do this.
 For a helping hand grab your Ekobuddy @ ekobuddy.com #wavesoverplastic #plasticsarefinished #banthebagnsw #fuck #fuckplastic #ekobuddyau #loveouroceans

 On average, a plastic bag can take between 400-1000 years to break down.
 However, paper bags only really shift the environmental impact from decreasing litter to increasing resource use and greenhouse gas emissions.
-Why not ditch both and embrace the good ol reuable bag?
+Why not ditch both and embrace the good ol’ reusable bag?
 Not only are they more eco friendly, but easier to carry back to the kitchen or the car.
-Eko Buddy not only promote a great looking and feeling reusable bag, but they’re actually made from recycled plastic.

-I, like many, have been burned by the transition from student to adult Opal card price.
+I, like many, have been burned by the transition from student to adult transport fares recently.
 So hey, why not turn your commute into your daily exercise regime?
 All you need is a good podcast and some walking shoes and not only will you save some dosh, but your CO2 footprint will thank you as well.
 However, I know that it is a privilege to be able to walk to work.
-For those of you further away, why not arrange car-pooling?
-Or cut down to one mode of transport and try and to walk the remaining distance.
+For those of you further away, try jumping off a few stops before your normal get off point and walk for 10-15 mins.